AospExtended-Devices/Changelogs/kenzo.md

 # AospExtended 4.2 for Kenzo!

-**[15.05.17]**

-- Fixed opening of aanc_tuning_mixer_wcd9335.txt
-- Fsync on/off support
-- msm: camera Restruct data handling to be more robust
+**(20.05.17)**

+- Add toggle for screen pinning in Grid recents layout
-- msm: camera Fix Memory leaks
+- msm: camerav2: sensor: Fix error check to allow multi init
-- Fix missing boardtemp thermal sensor
+- msm: sensor: restore slave address after I2C read
+- Remove workaround for headphone detection and add a proper fix
+- Remove workaround for Sharp yellow display and add a proper fix
+- Remove SultanXDA Patch for Safetynet and add the patch by LOS
+- Add both LOS Snap and Omni's SnapdragonCamera without green color [Let me know which one should I keep]
+- Fix WhatsApp lag and few UI stuters
+- Force HAL1 for few apps like Google camera.
+NX camera, Skype
+- Few more stuff